Why The Dragon King

 Within each lesson are discussion questions along with amusing activities that explore the thirteen character traits.
 The student will discover intriguing facts about castles, dragons and other mythical creatures from around the globe in addition to interesting tidbits about the medieval world.
 Also included are puzzles and riddles plus black and white coloring book images by illustrator, Johanna Burr, as well as some new “doodles” by her sister, Sophia Burr.

-We hope that your entire school body will benefit from your students’ exploration of this material.
-Some vehicles for sharing might include all school assembly performances, displays of student art in hallways, as well as school and community volunteering.
-We believe such exercises as “Courageous Communication” (nonviolent communication) and the “Loving Kindness Meditation” may be maintained as useful practices throughout the school year.
+The entire school body will benefit from your students’ exploration of this material via school assembly performances, displays of student art, as well as school and community volunteering.
+Exercises, such as “Courageous Communication” (nonviolent communication) and the “Loving Kindness Meditation” can become useful practices throughout the school year.